xmppo/xmpp-webhook/README.md

 - Clone the sources
 - Change in the project folder:
 - Build `xmpp-webhook`: `go build`
+- `dev/xmpp-dev-stack` starts Prosody (With "auth_any" and "roster_allinall" enabled) and two XMPP-clients for easy testing

 ## Need help?
 Feel free to contact me!